Adversis/grpc-scan/.github/github-actions.md

    - Build binaries for all platforms
    - Create archives with the binary, README, LICENSE, and data files
    - Upload them to the release

-### Docker Support (Optional)

-To enable Docker image publishing:
-1. Create DockerHub account
-2. Add these secrets to your GitHub repository:
-   - `DOCKERHUB_USERNAME`: Your DockerHub username
-   - `DOCKERHUB_TOKEN`: Your DockerHub access token

-If these secrets are not set, the Docker build step will be skipped.